 The bad news: Increased governance is a lot like going on a date with a chaperone -- it tends to be less exciting.
 Executives aren't interested in subsidizing experiments with bleeding-edge security technology, so there will be a lot fewer implementations of pricey solutions.
 Instead, they want insightful risk reports written in appropriate business language.
 In turn, sophisticated process managers will supplant specialized technicians.

 It's going to be hard to avoid this wave of change.
-Fortune 500s and government agencies have been the first to implement enterprise-wide risk management efforts, but even small firms can be affected by privacy legislation that forces them to better manage operational risk.
+Fortune 500s and government agencies have been the to implement enterprise-wide risk management efforts, but even small firms can be affected by privacy legislation that forces them to better manage operational risk.

 The realization that many organizations are now required to deal with infosecurity shouldn't go to our heads, because IT security risk is still insignificant compared to many other corporate risks.
 Hackers and infosecurity failures don't impact long-term stock prices and cause business failure; rogue traders and lousy products do.